Kosovo Longcrower

 The Kosovo Longcrower or Kosovo Long Crowing Rooster is a breed of chicken originating in Kosovo.
 It developed as a landrace in the area of the Drenica in Kosovo, and thus in the Albanian language it is commonly called Rooster of Drenica.

-Origin and distribution
+History

 The breed originated in the region of Kosovo and surrounding areas.
 Before 2011 it was a rarely kept breed, however it is now widely kept across Europe.
 Due to its unique feature (long crowing) it became popular between poultry breeders.
 From Kosovo this breed spread into other Balkan countries as well.
 Nowadays, it is found in Kosovo, Serbia, Bosnia and Herzegovina, Montenegro, North Macedonia, Croatia, Slovakia, Czech Republic, Austria, Germany, Poland and Sweden.